pnlpipe-containers

 Programs

 All pnlpipe scripts and executables are available to docker run ... and singularity run ....
-You may learn more about them in the corresponding tutorials:
+You may learn more about them in corresponding tutorials linked above.

 Luigi tasks

-Now you can run luigi-pnlpipe inside our containers leveraging on PNL hosted public Luigi server.
-To be able to do so, obtain login credentials as noted here and pass them to containers as follows:
+Now you can run luigi-pnlpipe inside our containers leveraging your own Luigi server.
+To be able to do so, launch Luigi server in your host computer:

 docker run --rm -ti \